Solar-network/docs/docs/api/public-rest-api/modify-response.md

 ---
-title: Modify API response
+title: Modify API Response
 ---

-# Preface
+# Modify API Response

 In some cases users wants to alter existing HTTP API responses, by removing excess fields, changing content or modify result in any other way.